 Obtained from the kernel, this rich oil is about 30% omega 9 acids, 10% linoleic acid (linoleic acid is an omega 6 essential fatty acid).
 It is also a source of vitamin E. Almond oil can help soften hair and prevent drying.

 Isopropyl myristate (IPM) is an ester of isopropyl alcohol and myristic acid (a fatty acid found in many plant oils and butter).
 I use IPM as the carrier in perfume oils, as well as a solvent to dissolve or dilute some ingredients such as ambrofix, which is a crystalline powder.
 It also functions as a preservative and emollient.

 Ethanol (ethyl alcohol) is produced by fermentation and distillation of plants.
 All drinking alcohol is ethanol.
 Ethanol is used to as the carrier in spray perfume, as well as to dissolve some ingredients.
-It can also function as a preservative and helps control cloudiness due to some natural ingredients.
+It can also function as a preservative.

 Benzyl Benzoate is an excellent solvent for resins such as benzoin and styrax.
 It has a faint, balsamic (heavy, round, slightly sweet) odor.
 It is naturally present in many floral scents such as jasmine, ylang ylang, orchids, hyacinth and ginger lilies.